 It’s very likely that you have a Twitter account and a Facebook fan page set up for your business (and if you don’t, for the love of Pete, do it now).
 You’ve also probably heard of marketing with Pinterest but are thinking that you don’t have time to devote to it and that it’s completely unnecessary as a social media networking strategy.
 Well, the good and the bad news is that you can’t afford not to set up a Pinterest account for your business.

-It may seem like Pinterest came out of nowhere with guns blazing, but it’s actually existed since 2010.
-The fall of 2011 was when it really started blowing up, and that’s when marketing with Pinterest started becoming a significant part of digital PR strategy.
-No one knows why exactly it’s one of the biggest social media trends right now.
+Though Pinterest has been around since 2010, 2011 was when it really started blowing up.
+That’s when marketing with Pinterest started becoming a significant part of digital PR strategy, and it’s quietly been growing in prominence in the years since.
+No one knows why, exactly, it’s one of the biggest (yet quietest) social media trends right now.
 There was no crazy acquisition and no major redesign.
 Here are our theories:

 Instagram makes it easy for just about anyone to take awesome photos and share them, so the focus on images makes Pinterest even more relevant for users.